-The following Private Client guidance note Produced in partnership with Erin Trimble-Cregeen and Melissa Wong of Appleby (Isle of Man) LLC provides comprehensive and up to date legal information covering:
+The following Private Client practice note produced in partnership with Erin Trimble-Cregeen and Melissa Wong of Appleby (Isle of Man) LLC provides comprehensive and up to date legal information covering:

 For general information on the Isle of Man, see Practice Note: Private Client jurisdictional guide—Isle of Man.

 Isle of Man trust law has its roots in English law.
 It is based on common law principles, supplemented and enhanced by legislation which, for the most part, mirrors its English equivalents.

 Trustee Act 1961 (which is largely based on the Trustee Act 1925 of England and Wales)